singapaul/rootedessenceco/README.md

 ## checklist

 Basic
-- fix basic links on the site
-- Fairwild certidied section
-- check uniformity on paddings

 Extra

-- c02 calculations
+- c02 calculations - on pause
+- add logo - update (see messages)
+- ENV variables
 - swap images and see Younis messages
-- check sending options on the contact form - do I need to do 2 emails??
+- check sending options on the contact form - do I need to do 2 emails?? to do and read up on

+- check uniformity on paddings - done

 # handover

 1. Set open graph public image
 2. swap over email addresses
+S